KooperL/marketo-developer.en/help/soap-api/listmobjects.md

 ---
 title: "listMObjects"
 feature: SOAP
+description: "listMObjects SOAP calls"
 ---

 # listMObjects

-This function returns the names of Marketo objects that can be used as input into the [describeMObjects](describemobject.md) function for schema discovery operations.
+This function returns the names of Marketo objects that can be used as input into the [describeMObjects](./describemobject.md) function for schema discovery operations.

 ## Request